Key takeaways.

 In this article, I’m going to share some of my most popular (read: most effective) herbal recipes for anxiety that also include CBD.
 The recipes are different depending on what kind of anxiety is present, where it’s stored in the body, and how that manifests in a person.
 Please - don’t use this as a way to self-diagnose or as replacement for medical advice.
 That, dear friends, is the job of your doctor.

-There is a long list of symptoms that makes up the general understanding of clinical anxiety.
-Here are some examples of those symptoms:
+There is a long list of symptoms that make up the general understanding of clinical anxiety.
+Some symptoms of anxiety include:

 - A sense of impending doom or fear